 Travel to Namibia’s true wilderness, the desert landscapes of Damaraland, where you’ll join conservation efforts to protect local populations of desert-dwelling elephants.
 As a volunteer in Namibia, you’ll help build barriers around critical water sources for local communities, track and monitor elephants, camp in the wild and contribute directly to conservation efforts.
 Experience desert living and look out for African wildlife including black rhino, cheetah, lion, oryx and brown hyena.

 Head to Namibia’s remote wilderness in the desert landscapes of Damaraland, near Skeleton Coast National Park.
 Join our field team as you monitor desert elephant movement, identify individuals, study behaviour and contribute to a growing database for conservation efforts.
-Assist with critical infrastructure projects to protect local water resources and reduce elephant-human conflict.
+As a wildlife volunteer, you’ll assist with critical infrastructure projects to protect local water resources and reduce elephant-human conflict.

 Project work occurs in the Namib Desert, a vast and true wilderness.
 African wildlife that call this landscape home have developed unique adaptations for survival.
 Species to look out for include desert-dwelling elephants, lions, giraffes, black rhino, oryx, brown and spotted hyena.